Danail-A/ML---Image-Classification/README.md

 Lessons Learned:

 This project highlighted the resource-intensive nature of deep learning.
 While large datasets improve accuracy, computational power is a major factor.
 Future improvements could include increasing pooling sizes (e.g., 3×3, 5×5) and leveraging cloud computing for extended training.

+Unfortunately, I cannot upload the weights of the model as they are a bit large so I uploaded them on Google Drive with the following link: https://drive.google.com/drive/folders/1tx3YwSp7AFlWOtUHOo5g63kl_RLDKZ8o?usp=sharing